 [Image credit: Filmhouse Edinburgh]

-One thing almost everyone loves at Christmas is a good film - be it a tear jerking romance, or an off the wall slapstick comedy - there's nothing like a good festive movie to get you in the spirit.
-The filmhouse have a great selection of go-to favourites including the iconic Christmas films It's A Wonderful Life and the Muppets Christmas Carol.
-So grab a box of mince pies and book a ticket for one of these seasonal cinematic treats.
+One thing almost everyone loves at Christmas is a good film - be it a tear-jerking romance, or an off the wall slapstick comedy - there's nothing like a good festive movie to get you in the spirit.
+So, gather the family, don your festive jumpers, grab your favourite snacks, and snuggle down for a few hours of pure indulgence.